15 Habits of Well-Liked Industry Leaders

 4. They are humble

-You want to be confident and have solid self-esteem, but you don't want to cross the line to arrogance.
-Your leadership position gives you additional accountability to those around you.
+Humility is the quality of having a modest view of one's own importance.
+As an industry leader, you want to be confident and have solid self-esteem, but you don't want to cross the line to arrogance.
+Your leadership position gives you additional accountability to those around you, and humility helps maintain that balance.

 5. They have substance

 Understand that your knowledge and expertise are critical to the success of everybody who follows you.
-If you regularly connect with people to share your substance with them, you can improve your status throughout your sector at the same time by sharing valuable insights and information.
+If you, as an industry leader, regularly connect with people to share your substance with them, you can improve your status throughout your sector by sharing valuable insights and information.

 6. They have a sense of humor

-People who are well-liked and enjoy around have a genuinely great sense of humor.
+People who are well-liked and enjoyed by others have a genuinely great sense of humor.

 7. They actively listen